 What are the key ingredients to a successful project?

 First, we have to understand what "success" means to our clients.
 For some, it is a very tangible set of outcomes.
 For others, it's less clear but no less critical.
 At the beginning of every project and client engagement, we identify and clarify what we call, "Metrics for Success".
 Basically - how will we be able to say the project was successful after completion and launch?
 How will we know the investment of time, money and energy was worth it?
 We won't start a project until we all agree on what these metrics are.
 Then we work on the plan to achieve them.
 The best part of our work is when we get to evaluate the metrics and anecdotal evidence post-launch, and see the success!

 How do you keep your creative approach contemporary?

 We shy away from anything that feels like a fad or trend.
 We know all too well those things have a short life span, and rarely have any lasting impact.
-We are looking to solve real problems and tackle large issues that require nuanced and delicate solutions, built on solid platforms that will last many years.
-We focus on authenticity, elegant user experiences, storytelling and craftsmanship.
-Simplicity is the most challenging design solution possible, and one we always strive for.
-A project is successful when our work is simply the stage upon which our clients' stories and information will shine.
+We are looking to solve real problems and tackle large issues that require nuanced and delicate solutions, built on strategy and focused on results.